juanpallotta/LPP/README.md

 # ABSOLUTE INPUT PATH
 PATH_IN="/mnt/Disk-1_8TB/Brazil/SPU/20210730/"

-# NOISE FILE OBTAINED WITH THE TELESCOPE COVERED AND THE LASER FIRING.
-# !
-IF THERE IS NO NOISE FILE: THE FILENAME MUST BE SET AS: "-"
-# !
-IF THERE IS    NOISE FILE: THE FILENAME MUST CONTAIN THE STRING 'bkg' IN SOME PART OF ITS NAME!!!
-# PATH_DARK_FILE="-"
+# CONFIGURATION FILES
-PATH_DARK_FILE="/mnt/Disk-1_8TB/Argentina/SPU/20210730/bkg_20210730"

 FILE_CONF="/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_Brazil.conf"
 ```
 As can be seen, a few variables are needed to run LPP automatically.
 These are:
 * `L0`, `L1` and `L2`: Data level to process.
-By setting `"yes"` or `"no"` at these variables, the control of the run of each module can be controled.
+By setting `"yes"` or `"no"`, the run of each module can be controled.
+These variables are strings, and must be between inverted commas `"` and can be capitalized or not.<u>**Since this file is also a Linux script, do not let spaces before and after the `=` sign.**</u>
-* `PATH_IN`: Path of the raw lidar data, in wich only lidar data files (Licel or Raymetric data file format) must be stored.
-Subfolders containing lidar data files will be also analyzed.
-A folder named `/LPP_OUT/` will be created automatically in the last subfolder found with raw lidar files.
-The `/LPP_OUT/` folder will be used to store the NetCDF output files produced by each LPP module.
+* `PATH_IN`: Input path containing the input information for the lowest data level set.
+This mean that, if the lowest data level set is 0 (`L0="yes"`), `PATH_IN` must point to a folder containing the raw lidar files in Licel or Raymetric data file format.
+The subfolders will also be analized, and will skipped if contains LPP's processed data.
+The output NetCDF file will be stored in a folder named `/LPP_OUT/` created automatically in the same directory of its raw lidar files.
+If `L0="no"`, and `L1="yes"`, `PATH_IN` variable must be pointing to a <u>**NetCDF file**</u> containing the information generated in the module 0, which is the input for the data level 1.

-Because there are different ways to store the data files and their folder structures, two examples will be shown and how the folder/files are generated automatically.
+Because there are different ways to store the data files and their folder structures, two examples will be shown in the next section to demostrate how the folder/files are generated automatically.
-* `PATH_DARK_FILE`: Absolute path to the background file, which must contain the string `bkg` in some part of its name.
-This information is not mandatory, and if is not used, must be defined as `"-"`.
-This variable is passed as fourth argument to `lidarAnalysis_PDL0`.
 * `FILE_CONF`: Absolute path to the configuration file containing the variables of each module.

 In order to explain how paths are generated automatically, two typical examples are shown.
 The first one is used in Sao Paulo and Argentinean lidars, where the lidar files produced in a day are stored in a single folder with the full date in its name, as can be seen in the next figure: